Government of Kerala: Kerala Council of Ministers

+Current council of ministers

 Legislative branch

 The legislature comprises the governor and the legislative assembly, which is the highest political organ in the state.
 The governor has the power to summon the assembly or to close the same.
 All members of the legislative assembly are directly elected, normally once in every five years by the eligible voters who are above 18 years of age.
 The current assembly consists of 140 elected members and one member nominated by the governor from the Anglo-Indian community.
 The elected members select one of its own members as its chairman who is called the speaker.
 The speaker is assisted by the deputy speaker who is also elected by the members.
 The conduct of a meeting in the house is the responsibility of the speaker.

 The main function of the assembly is to pass laws and rules.
 Every bill passed by the house has to be finally approved by the governor before it becomes applicable.

 The normal term of the legislative assembly is five years from the date appointed for its first meeting.
 But while a proclamation of state of emergency is in operation, the said period will be extended by Parliament by Laws for a period not exceeding one year at a time.

+Judicial branch

+The judiciary of Kerala functions as an independent branch of the state government, in accordance with the Constitution of India.
+The apex court in the state is the High Court of Kerala, which has jurisdiction over the state of Kerala and the Union Territory of Lakshadweep.
+It is located at Ernakulam.

+The High Court is headed by the Chief Justice of Kerala, and comprises several judges appointed by the President of India in consultation with the Chief Justice of India and the Governor of Kerala.
+Below the High Court, the judicial system includes district and subordinate courts, family courts, magistrate courts, munsiff courts, and various special tribunals dealing with taxation, administrative matters, and consumer disputes.

+Head Leaders

 Administrative divisions

+For administrative convenience, Kerala State has been divided into 14 districts, 27 revenue divisions, 77 taluks, 152 CD blocks, and 1666 revenue villages.
+For local governance, the state has 941 gram panchayats, 152 block panchayats, 14 district panchayats, 6 corporations, and 87 municipalities.